elasekness/RNASeq_workshop/Day1.md

 	mv ncbi_dataset/data/GCA_000014625.1/*fna .

 > This command assumes you are in your `reference_db` directory.
-> The genome and coding sequence fasta files end with '.fna', making it easy to move both.
+> The genome and coding sequence fasta files end with `.fna`, making it easy to move both.

 As you can see, there are usually multiple ways to solve a problem in bioinformatics.